Please read text!

 Butterfly Pea Mix Clitoria Ternatea Seeds

-Mixture of 20+seed per packet, from this awesome edible and ornamental vine!
+Mixture of 10+seed per packet, from this awesome edible and ornamental vine!

 It contains seeds from single straight edged blooms, frilled edged singles, double frilled ones, double straight edged ones, in every shade from white to deep dark blue, even a couple pink shaded ones.

-As I grow them altogether in a large tub, the flowers have all crossed up together and mixed the seeds from all of them evenly, the colour combinations in your packet could be literally anything.
+As I grow them altogether in a large tub, the flowers have all crossed up together and I mixed the seeds from all of them up evenly before packing the seeds, the colour combinations in your packet could be literally anything.

 Might even be something truly unique, and if you reckon your have something fantastic on your hands it may pay to keep a few seeds from the more interesting types separate, and start your own breeding program.

 I love them in all their shapes and shades, and if you look really closely, you can see how it got its unique latin botanical name…..

 Not just highly ornamental, but totally edible too!

 Grows quickly, but it’s still a very manageable and dainty looking vine.

 Treat it as an annual down south, and plant it in spring, but from the QLD border up, you should be fine treating it as a perennial.